mastermind1919/OctopathBossRandomizer/README.md

 This is a work in progress for a boss randomizer in Octopath Traveler

 ### Features
-Currently this randomizer only randomizes among similar tier chapter bosses and configurable randomizers for the shrine bosses and Gate of Finis Bosses.
+Currently this randomizer only randomizes among similar tier chapter bosses, shrine bosses, and Gate of Finis bosses.
-Setting other options do nothing.
+Also allows for including the shrine bosses, Gate of Finis bosses, and Galdera with chapter 4 story bosses.

 ### Future Plans